RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Examples:

-= If you want to change the memory settings to use 128MB minimum and 256MB maximum
+= If you want to change the memory settings to use 1024MB minimum and 2048MB maximum

-  export JAVA_OPTS="-Xms128m -Xmx256m"
+  export JAVA_OPTS="-Xms1024m -Xmx2048"

   Be aware though that if you give this tool too little memory it will become slow first, and then stop working properly.
+We found that at least 1024MB is needed.

 = If you want to use a SOCKS proxy, like for example webcache.example.com:8888